 - Portfolio of relevant educational accomplishments

-Take the Community College Placement Test (CCPT) and college-monitored writing sample
+Take the academic placement test and college-monitored writing sample

-- The Community College Placement Test (CCPT) is offered on a walk-in basis or by appointment.
+- Academic placement testing is offered on a walk-in basis or by appointment.

 - Students are not required to complete all sections of the test during the same visit.